DarienRomero/APKManager/README.md

 Add every android package name of your usings apps to AndroidManifest.
 It's a must for external_app_launcher works.

+Considerer that every app should start at least with '1' version number.

 ### 📜 License

 ```